qwertie/btree-typescript/readme.md

 Are you a C# developer?
 You might like the similar data structures I made for C#:
 BDictionary, BList, etc. See http://core.loyc.net/collections/

+You might think that the package name "sorted btree" is overly redundant, but I _did_ make a data structure similar to B+ Tree that is _not_ sorted.
+I called it the [A-List](http://core.loyc.net/collections/alists-part1) (C#).
+But yeah, the names `btree` and `bplustree` were already taken, so what was I supposed to do, right?